DavidWuibaille/IVANTI/CoreMigration-RemoveDuplicateComputer/readme.md

-# removeduplicate.ps1 — Remove Duplicate Devices (Ivanti EPM MBSDK)
+# removeduplicate.ps1 — Remove Duplicate Devices

 Delete duplicate computer objects left on an **old Core** after migrating to a **new Core**.
 The script connects to both Cores via the legacy SOAP endpoint (`MBSDKService/MsgSDK.asmx`), compares by `DeviceName`, and deletes the matching device from the old Core (skips names starting with `newcore`, and ignores `GUID = "Unassigned"`).